-Research Computing Services (RCS) at Boston University has two immediate openings for well qualified candidates.
-For over 30 years RCS has provided consulting, training, and infrastructure support to thousands of researchers on the Charles River and Medical Campuses.
-Our group supports a wide range of disciplines from the Physical Sciences and Engineering to emerging computational communities such as Biostatistics, Bioinformatics, Genomics, Neuroscience, Machine Learning, Public and Global Health, Economics, Finance, Social Sciences, Microbiology, and Infectious Diseases.
-The computing facilities managed by the group include a shared Linux computing cluster with over 9,000 CPU cores, over 115,000 NVIDIA CUDA cores, more than 65 TB of main memory, and nearly 3 PB of disk, as well as the Northeast ATLAS Tier 2 center with an additional 3,000 CPU and 3 PB of storage.
-RCS serves over 2,400 researchers on over 450 projects from more than 70 departments at the University.
+Research Computing Services (RCS) at Boston University has immediate openings for well qualified candidates.
+For over 35 years RCS has provided consulting, training, and infrastructure support to thousands of researchers on the Charles River and Medical Campuses.
+RCS supports a wide range of disciplines from the Physical Sciences and Engineering to emerging computational communities such as Biostatistics, Bioinformatics, Genomics, Neuroscience, Machine Learning, Public and Global Health, Economics, Finance, Social Sciences, Microbiology, and Infectious Diseases.
+The computing facilities managed by the group include a shared Linux computing cluster with over 14,000 CPU cores, over 240,000 GPU cores, and over 3.5 PB of disk, as well as the Northeast ATLAS Tier 2 center with an additional 4,000 CPU cores and 4.5 PB of storage.
+RCS serves over 2,100 researchers in over 600 projects from more than 80 departments and centers at the University.
 The ATLAS cluster serves more than 3,000 researchers world-wide.

-Boston University is a partner, along with Harvard, MIT, Northeastern and U. Massachusetts, in the Massachusetts Green High-Performance Computing Center (MGHPCC).
+Boston University is a founding member of the Massachusetts Green High-Performance Computing Center (MGHPCC) along with Harvard, MIT, Northeastern and the University of Massachusetts.
 The MGHPCC is a research computing data center which includes 33,000 square feet of computer room space optimized for high performance computing systems, a 19MW power feed, and a high efficiency cooling plant that can support up to 10MW of computing load.

-RCS is an active participant in the Massachusetts Open Cloud (MOC), an initiative to build an open alternative to today’s public clouds, and the Commonwealth Cloud for Computational Biology, a project to support research that connects world leading life science with emerging, innovative big data analytics.
+RCS is a major partner in the Massachusetts Open Cloud (MOC), an initiative to build an open alternative to today’s public clouds, and the Commonwealth Cloud for Computational Biology (C3DDB), a project to support research that connects world leading life science with emerging, innovative big data analytics.
 Both of these projects are funded by the Commonwealth of Massachusetts and are collaborative with our partners at the MGHPCC.

 The Research Computing group actively participates in intra- and inter-university collaborations, both regionally and nationally, including participation in the XSEDE Campus Champions program.

-For more information about the Research Computing Services group please visit http://www.bu.edu/tech/services/research/.
+For more information about the Research Computing Services group please visit rcs.bu.edu.

 Lead the technical aspects related to consulting, training, scientific application package support, and the development, porting, and optimization of research-computing software in the Department of Earth & Environment.
 Serve as the primary support contact for faculty and graduate students on complex projects and issues that require in-depth knowledge of the multiple technical areas within the University’s Research Computing Services Group as well as the core computational research tools used by the Department of Earth & Environment.
 Work directly with faculty and other academic stakeholders to assess needs and recommend solutions as a representative of the Research Computing team.
 Act as primary liaison between faculty, staff, and students in Earth & Environment and staff at Research Computing Services.
 Reside in the Department of Earth & Environment.